jsh58/NGmerge/README.md

 ```
   -x  <int>        Minimum length of output reads (def.
 1)
 ```
-In either analysis mode, reads that do not meet this minimum length will not be printed to output files.
+In any of the analysis modes, reads that do not meet this minimum length will not be printed to output files.
 The default value of 1 means that no zero-length reads will be printed.
+No reads will be discarded if one specifies `-x 0`.
 In stitch mode, reads failing to meet the minimum will not be logged in the `-l <file>`.
 <br><br>

 ```